 - a.
-Carriers must have a plan designed to control labor costs and to seek the most competitive labor rates and times. - b.
-Carriers must have a plan to demonstrate their efforts to resist labor rate increases or to lower rates whenever possible. - c.
-Carriers must have a plan to determine whether labor, repair, and replacement times are reasonable and consistent with industry-recognized sources.

-5. Total Loss Payments
+Carriers must have programs and procedures to demonstrate their efforts to obtain discounts and pay less than full retail price for parts. - b.
+Carriers must consider the applicability of aftermarket, rebuilt, and like kind and quality (LKQ) parts on all appropriate appraisals. - c.
+Carriers must allow for, and insist on, the use of aftermarket, rebuilt, and LKQ parts in lieu of new or cost of repair, whenever appropriate. - 4.
+Labor Rates and Times - a.
+Carriers must have a plan designed to seek the most competitive labor rates and times, and to determine whether labor rates, repair, and replacement times are reasonable and consistent with industry-recognized sources. - 5.
+Total Loss Payments - a.

-- a.
 Carriers shall not declare any vehicle a total loss when a prudent appraisal evaluation would have shown that the vehicle could have been repaired at an overall cost less than the actual cash value minus the salvage value. - b.
 The actual cash value of any vehicle must be determined based on the requirements of Regulation 211 CMR 133.05 Determination of Value (Appendix G). - 1) Actual Cash Value: Whenever the appraised cost of repair plus the probable salvage value may be reasonably expected to exceed the actual cash value of the vehicle, the insurer shall determine the vehicle's actual cash value.
 This determination shall be based on a consideration of all the following factors: - a) the retail book value for a motor vehicle of like kind and quality, but for the damage incurred. - b) the price paid for the vehicle plus the value of prior improvements to the motor vehicle at the time of accident, less appropriate depreciation; - c) the decrease in value of the motor vehicle resulting from prior unrelated damage which is detected by the appraiser; and - d) the actual cost of purchase of an available motor vehicle of like kind and quality but for the damage sustained. - c.
-Existing pre-insurance inspection reports must be reviewed for options, mileage, prior condition, prior damages, and placed in the claim file on all total losses.

-d.
-Carriers must be in compliance with the Salvage Title Law, Chapter 90D, section 20 (a through e) (Appendix H).

-6. Towing and Storage Costs
+Existing pre-insurance inspection reports must be reviewed for options, mileage, prior condition, prior damages, and placed in the claim file on all total losses. - d.
+Carriers must be in compliance with the Salvage Title Law, Chapter 90D, section 20 (a through e) (Appendix H). - 6.
+Towing and Storage Costs